 “See this thing on the side of my shoes, dad?
 That means these shoes are super fast,” she explained.

-Since she put on those first pair of super-fast shoes, she’s been moving much faster that I would like to see her go through life.
+Since she put on that first pair of super-fast shoes, she’s been moving much faster than I would like to see her go through life.
 Even so, with each new adventure and no matter how far she runs out in front of me, she always comes back to share her world and brings with it the same wide-eyed excitement she had at four.